SenonLi/SenVulkan/README.md

 ### Vulkan
 * 1. Extensions are to support vulkan applications, and layers are for runtime debugging that may even cover the extensions debugging at runtime;
 in other words, each of the layers means to support some extensions, which means the supportable extentions could be found enumerated based on the layerName.
+* 2. Physical device will be implicitly destroyed when the VkInstance is destroyed, so we don't need to, and there is no command to destroy a phisicalDevice.
-* 2. Queues are automatically created when a logical device object is created;
+* 3. Queues are automatically created when a logical device object is created;

 ### V++ / Debug
 * 0. nullptr is special NULL in C++ for solving Overriding problem <br>